gumaerc-testorg/3.091sc-fall-2010/content/pages/solid-solutions/33-unary-phase-diagrams.md

 Before starting this session, you should be familiar with:

-*   The Bonding and Molecules module, in particular [Session 12: Intermolecular Forces]({{< baseurl >}}/pages/bonding-and-molecules/12.-intermolecular-forces)
+*   The Bonding and Molecules module, in particular {{% resource_link 009937ee-55a4-84c8-160b-5248e1f70793 "Session 12: Intermolecular Forces" %}}

 ### Looking Ahead

 This is the first of three sessions on solid solutions and phase diagrams.
-Proceed to the next session, [Session 34]({{< baseurl >}}/pages/solid-solutions/34-binary-phase-diagrams-complete-solubility).
+Proceed to the next session, {{% resource_link 31cd4459-a0c6-f229-2b86-eee893f5dd0b "Session 34" %}}.

 ### Learning Objectives